- Overland transport nationally in South Africa for the duration of the tour

 Yes.
 Reservations are required for guaranteed spots on all tours.
 Reservations help us determine the number of guides we need to ensure that our groups remain manageable and enjoyable, and they allow us to notify you of changes to the tour due to weather or anything that could disturb the tours.

-We do hike in the rain, snow, wind and any other weather conditions that nature decides to throw at us.
-After all, we’re going on adventures!
+This will usually be a personal and/or group decision (we won’t force you to do anything you don’t want to).
+We do sometimes hike in the rain and wind and any other weather conditions that nature decides to throw at us.
+After all, we’re going on an adventures!
 If the weather is unsafe for any reason, the trip will be changed or postponed.
 You will be notified the week of your trip if there are changes due to weather.